-Besides the VUB-tuition fee, you should provide at least 1000,- EUR a month:
+Besides the VUB-tuition fee, you should provide at least around 1000,- EUR a month.

 International students will have equal access to on-campus housing as local students.
 Please keep in mind that the deadline to apply for an on campus room is 1 May.
 Rooms are allocated on a first-come first-serve basis, so the sooner you apply the better.
 The standard rent for a VUB room is around €370 EUR/month, with the rates being below the average private market price in Brussels.

 More information: www.vub.be/en/housing

-You can also rent a private accomodation, though this can take up some time and energy.
-The easiest way to do that is though an organisation called Brik.
-They have compiled a database called Brusseik which consist of reliable landlords who have met certain criteria and standards in order to be registered in the database.
-Brusseik has been made to create a safe and reliable network of housing.
-In case of problems between the landlord and the tenant, the university can and will intervene.
+You can also rent a private accommodation, though this can take up some time and energy.
+The easiest way to do that is though an organisation called MyKot which consist of reliable landlords who have met certain criteria and standards in order to be registered in the database.
+MyKot has been made to create a safe and reliable network of housing.
 (You can find more information on www.brik.be)

 When to apply (for Autumn 2023).